uvic-teach/project-m1-team8/milestone2wiki.md

 __External__
 - __With Front Page UI Subsystem__:
-*Between ERManagement and ERService from the Front Page Subsystem*: ERService component requires ERBookingStatus and ERBooking interface that ERManagement component provides, as well as ERQueue for Checking Current ER Queue Capacity.
+  - Between `ERManagement` and `ERService` from the Front Page Subsystem: `ERService` component requires `ERBookingStatus` and `ERBooking` interface that `ERManagement` component provides, as well as `ERQueue` for Checking Current ER Queue Capacity.
-*Between TriageEngine and TriageServive from the Front Page Subsystem*: TriageServive component requires TriageResult and TriageSuggestion interface that TriageEngine component provides.
+  - Between `TriageEngine` and `TriageServive` from the Front Page Subsystem: TriageServive component requires TriageResult and `TriageSuggestion` interface that `TriageEngine` component provides.
-*Between TriageEngine and NotificationService from the Front Page Subsystem*: NotificationService component requires  TriageResultNotifcation interface that TriageEngine component provides.
+  - Between `TriageEngine` and `NotificationService` from the Front Page Subsystem: `NotificationService` component requires  `TriageResultNotifcation` interface that `TriageEngine` component provides.
 - __With Patient Management Subsystem__:
-*Between the TriageEngine and TriageRecord component from the Patient Management Subsystem*: TriageRecord component requires  TriageResults interface that TriageEngine component provides.
+  - Between the `TriageEngine` and `TriageRecord` component from the Patient Management Subsystem: `TriageRecord`` component requires  `TriageResults` interface that `TriageEngine` component provides.

 #### Patient Management Subsystem
-One of the components in the Patient Management Component Diagram is the TriageRecord, which is responsible for maintaining a comprehensive log of all triages conducted by the user.
+One of the components in the Patient Management Component Diagram is the `TriageRecord`, which is responsible for maintaining a comprehensive log of all triages conducted by the user.
 This component plays a vital role in tracking and organizing user interactions within the triage system, ensuring a detailed record of all triage-related activities.
-Another essential component is the Account Management, which is further divided into two distinct branches: HealthInformation and AccountInformation.
+Another essential component is the `Account Management`, which is further divided into two distinct branches: `HealthInformation` and `AccountInformation`.
 The HealthInformation branch stores crucial details about the user's health, forming a repository for pertinent health-related data.
-On the other hand, the AccountInformation branch encompasses essential user account details, including username, password, and other relevant information.
+On the other hand, the `AccountInformation` branch encompasses essential user account details, including username, password, and other relevant information.
 These components collectively form a robust structure, facilitating efficient management of both user interactions and sensitive account data within the system.

 ### Sequence Diagram
 #### Use Case UC-01 System Overview